kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 It has grown over the last years and I hope it will win the messenger wars one day.
 With corporations trying to control the ecosystem or governments to weaken encryption, free internet and free communication must move to a decentralised messenger.
 The messenger is as powerful and feature-rich as Slack, but completely free.

-A lot of big companies (as a recent example Mozilla) move there communication to a self-hosted instance of Matrix.
+A lot of big companies (as a recent example Mozilla) move their communication to a self-hosted instance of Matrix.
 And every instance can communicate with all other instances.

 Matrix even allows bridges, to communicate with a user of Slack, Apple Messenger, Facebook Messenger, Telegram or similar.
 The bridges are still early development but the future for Matrix looks good.